The Ultimate Guide to Marijuana DUI Lawyers

 What Can Happen After a DUI Arrest?

-After an arrest for suspicion of DUI, a DRE may examine a driver if that driver is suspected of drug-impaired driving.
+After an arrest for suspicion of marijuana DUI, a DRE may examine a driver if that driver is suspected of drug-impaired driving.
 The DRE looks for a heightened pulse rate, dilated pupils, the odor of marijuana, short-term memory loss, and other signs of marijuana intoxication.If an Illinois DRE determines that you were driving a vehicle under the influence of marijuana, you will be charged with DUI.
 However, the tests for driving under the influence of marijuana are relatively new and not as trustworthy as the breathalyzer and blood tests used for alcohol.

 When Should You Contact an Attorney?